v4 5 min read

 Roles & Permissions

-zGovern has three built-in roles.
-Roles are assigned per-user and apply organization-wide.
+zGovern has five built-in roles.
+Roles are assigned per-user and apply organisation-wide.

 View dashboard & all data